 Write the plugin?

-So, in this particular case, I chose to create a simple child theme that introduces a secondary container above the footer with four widgetized areas.
+So, in this particular case, I chose to create a simple child theme.
+The theme introduces a secondary container above the footer with four widgetized areas.

-Finally, understanding the core business need and how it relates to the existing WP site is the main thing I suppose, because it’s not always sufficient to understand the difference in design and functionality.
+Finally, understanding the core business need and how it relates to the existing WP site is crucial.
+It’s not always sufficient to just understand the difference in design and functionality.